The high-Re far wake of a slender body and the effects of density stratification: Methodology

 Both the BI and BE simulations employ a Navier-Stokes finite differences solver on a cylindrical staggered grid.
-The solver advances in time using a fractional step method that combines a third- order low storage Runge-Kutta method with Crank-Nicolson.
+The solver advances in time using a fractional step method with a time advance that combines a third-order low storage Runge-Kutta method with the Crank-Nicolson method.
 The azimuthal periodicity of the cylindrical domain can be leveraged to reduce the cost of solving the pressure Poisson problem.
-To simulate the subgrid stress the wall-adapting local eddy-viscosity (WALE) model of \cite{Nicoud1999} will be employed.
+To simulate the subgrid stress, the wall-adapting local eddy-viscosity (WALE) model of \cite{Nicoud1999} is employed.
+The WALE model enables us to properly capture the near-wall dynamics of the turbulent boundary layer (TBL) over the body in an economical fashion.
+In the wake, $\nu_t/\nu<1$, where $\nu_t$ and $\nu$ are subgrid and fluid kinematic viscosity, confirming excellent resolution of the LES for both BE and BI simulations.
 The body is represented using an immersed boundary method by \cite{Balaras2004}.
-The boundary layer is tripped by introducing a numerical disturbance in the surface of the body.
-To avoid spurious reflection of the internal gravity waves a sponge layer is added to the inlet, the outlet and the lateral wall of the domain.
+The boundary layer is tripped by introducing a numerical disturbance at the surface of the body.
+Specifically, tripping is achieved by introducing a bump of radius $0.002D$ (15 wall units) at 0.5D distance from the nose of the spheroid.
+To avoid spurious reflection of the internal gravity waves, a sponge layer is added to the inlet, the outlet and the lateral wall of the domain.
 Additional details of the solver can be found in \cite{Ortiz-tarin2019, Chongsiripinyo2020}.
 The details of the resolution and domain size are given in table \ref{tab:bi}.
-For simplicity, two coordinate systems are employed, when coordinate system is cylindrical, the radial, tangential and streamwise components are denoted by $\{r,\theta,x\}$.
+For simplicity, two coordinate systems are employed.
+When the coordinate system is cylindrical, the radial, tangential and streamwise components are denoted by $\{r,\theta,x\}$.
 Cartesian coordinates are denoted by $\{x,y,z\}$, where $x$ is the streamwise coordinate, $y$ is the spanwise coordinate and $z$ is the vertical coordinate.
 The velocities are normalized by the freestream velocity $U_\infty$ and the lengths by the body diameter $D$.